HotelSierraWhiskey/arcadia/docs/coding-standard.md

 ### Structs, Enums, and Unions

 Standalone (i.e. not nested) structs, enums, and unions are always typedef'd and prefixed with the name of their module in capital letters, and postfixed with "_t".
 They are also forward aliased with a leading underscore (and no "_t").
+Members should be tab-aligned unless their types drastically vary in length.
 All typedefs should have an associated doxygen-style comment of reasonable length.
 Given a file vehicle.h, the following illustrates this convention for a struct: